 Perhaps we are getting too technical – but hang in there; the good part comes next!

-Terpenes also attract pollinators, interact with cannabinoids, and have a wide array of medicinal effects.
+Terpenes also attract pollinators, interact with cannabinoids, and have a wide array of potential medicinal effects.
 The uses, benefits, and functions are rather widespread.
-Some are specifically helpful in relieving stress (aromatherapy), pain, inflammation, appetite, anxiety, and bacterial infections and elevating mood.
-Others help with cognitive abilities like focus and memory.
+Some may be helpful in relieving stress (aromatherapy), pain, inflammation, appetite, and bacterial infections, as well as, elevating mood.
+Others may help with cognitive abilities like focus and memory.